 At Goldington Academy all pupils are set challenging and realistic targets in all subject areas at the start of the academic year.
-Pupil's progress towards these targets is tracked termly in all other curriculum areas as part of our assessment cycle.
+Pupil's progress towards these targets is tracked termly in all curriculum areas as part of our assessment cycle.

-FFT data is used for target setting for the end of KS2 and KS4.
+KS2 scaled scores, FFT estimates and prior attainment data are used for target setting at the end of KS4.